andybarron/nodejs-docker-starter/README.md

 app.
 It will restart automatically when you modify any code in the `src/` directory.

+### Using Git

+You can use Git over SSH normally from within the development container.
+Configuration files for Git and SSH (`~/.gitconfig` and `~/.ssh/`) are mounted into the container from the host machine.
+If you don't want this, remove those lines from the `services.dev.volumes` section of `docker-compose.yml`.

 ### Environment variables

 1. Fill out `.env.example` with all required variables and sample values